mjbuckley/react-redux-todo-app/notes.md

-# TODO

-- Change file name to notes?
-Make a real readme.
-Change readme to cra-readme.
-- Why ({ todos, onTodoClick }) and not just (todos, onTodoClick) in todolist.js (and same idea in other places) ?
-- Lowercase vs uppercase file names?

 ## Notes

 ### Building a production version

 If this is ever going to be built and not just used locally, then remove the progressive web app/service worker stuff.

 ### On deep copy and immutability